sjinks/wp-two-factor-auth/readme.txt

 6. Admin settings page.

 == Changelog ==
+= 3.0.4 =
+Fixed a bug where a OTP could be used twice.

+= 3.0.3 =
+* Added limitation to one login per time window (30 seconds).

 = 3.0.2 =
 * Fixed a bug where emails for some installations didn't work.
 Thanks to Matías at [http://www.periodicoellatino.es](http://www.periodicoellatino.es) for the help.
 * Change to jQuery for making a POST request because of easier cross browser support.